 The Asia Pacific is projected to dominate the distributed energy generation market.
 The primary driver of market expansion is probably the growing need for energy brought on by population growth and the fast urbanization of nations like China, India, Indonesia, and Malaysia.
 China’s urban centers play a major role in meeting the country’s product demand.
 The Chinese market is also anticipated to be driven by the nation’s rising levels of disposable income.

 However, North America is projected to capture the significant market share in 2024.
 This is due to the rising solar PV installation.
-Moreover, the increasing shift towards sustainable source of energy, drives the regional expansion.
+Moreover, the increasing shift towards sustainable sources of energy drives the regional expansion.

 Distributed Energy Generation Market Recent Development